isblab/hdac/README.md

 # Multi-complex Integrative Structure Determination of the HDAC1/2 Interactome

-This repository is for the integrative models of the HDAC1 corepressor complexes - NuRD, Sin3A, coREST, based on  data from chemical crosslinking, cryoEM maps, X-ray crystallography, homology modeling using [Modeller](https://salilab.org/modeller/), and structure prediction from [Alphafold](https://www.alphafold.ebi.ac.uk/).
+This repository is for the integrative models of the HDAC1 corepressor complexes - NuRD, Sin3A, coREST, based on  data from chemical crosslinking, cryo-EM maps, X-ray crystallography, homology modeling using [Modeller](https://salilab.org/modeller/), and structure prediction from [Alphafold](https://www.alphafold.ebi.ac.uk/).
 It contains input data, scripts for data preprocessing, modeling and results including bead models and localization probability density maps.
 The modeling was performed using [IMP](https://integrativemodeling.org) (*Integrative Modeling Platform*).

 These integrative structures will be deposited in the PDB-Dev database with accession codes ***AddPDBdev Ids***